composer-synchronizer/composer-synchronizer/README.md

 Next steps are based on which framework you are using.

-## Configuration for specific types
+## Configuration for specific project types
 **Common**

 Configuration sections: